 Dealing with post-workout muscle recovery and muscle soreness by drinking tea was a new concept for me.

-But studies have shown that catechins from tea leaves can positively impact muscle inflammation .
+However, studies from the NIH have shown that catechins from tea leaves can positively impact muscle inflammation .

 This is a natural chemical substance that you find in particularly high doses in green tea.